-With wedding etiquette and social graces taken into consideration, it might be hard to imagine someone actually asking such a favor.
+With wedding etiquette and social graces being considered, it might be hard to imagine someone asking such a favor.
 It might even sound like a joke.

-But that’s exactly what one bride and groom have done in preparation for their April 2022 nuptials.
-The woman has been labeled a “bridezilla” by some, the woman and her fiance took to Facebook to solicit donations from friends for what they call their “dream (Disney-themed) wedding.”
+But that’s precisely what one bride and groom have done in preparation for their April 2022 nuptials.
+A wedding has been labeled a “bridezilla” by some.
+The woman and her fiance took to Facebook to solicit donations from friends for what they call their “dream (Disney-themed) wedding.”

 In a lengthy post on their Facebook wedding fundraiser page, the couple explains that they are in no place financially to pay for their wedding, which probably has some wondering why they would plan so lavishly if they cannot afford to do so.

-She goes on to say in her post that part of the money will be used for a dance teacher who can work with the couple to teach them their “own special dance routine.”
+She says in her post that part of the money will be used for a dance teacher who can work with the couple to teach them their “own special dance routine.”

-The couple’s requests for money for their extravagant wedding and honeymoon didn’t sit well with friends, and some friends were so outraged that they took a screenshot of the fundraiser page and posted in on a wedding shaming group page on Facebook.
+The couple’s requests for money for their extravagant wedding and honeymoon didn’t sit well with friends, and some friends were so outraged that they took a screenshot of the fundraiser page and posted it on a witding shaming group page Facebook.
 The caption under the screenshot read, “We’re poor, so pay for my $22,695 Disney-themed Dream Wedding for us.
 Think of it as an early wedding present.”
-That post has since been removed, but it is unclear whether the friends deleted it or it was removed by a moderator for the group.
+That post has since been removed, but it is unclear whether the friends deleted it or a moderator removed it for the group.

-While the shaming post was still active, many were quick to lay blame and shame at the feet of the couple: “Maybe everyone should hold paper cups asking people for money,” one comment read.
-Other comments said that the couple had “lost their ever-loving mind[s] wanting people to chip in for a Kim K[ardashian] wedding.”
+While the shaming post was still active, many were quick to blame and shame the feet of the couple: “Maybe everyone should hold paper cups asking people for money,” one comment read.
+Other words said that the couple had “lost their ever-loving mind[s] wanting people to chip in for a Kim K[ardashian] wedding.”
 There was no shortage of shame.

-“I bet she gives the cheapest gift as a wedding gift,” read another post, but one person responded saying “Am I the only one who doesn’t think it’s that crazy?”
+“I bet she gives the cheapest gift as a wedding gift,” read another post, but one person responded by saying, “Am I the only one who doesn’t think it’s that crazy?”

-Do you think it’s a good thing or a bad thing to ask for donations for your wedding?
+Do you think it’s good or bad to ask for donations for your wedding?
 Do you think the couple is scamming friends?
 Chime in below!

 Source: The Sun